About

 Background

-I'm currently Director of UX Strategy at Razorfish (Publicis), leading experience design on Pfizer brands.
-The day-to-day work is strategic experience design across one of the most complex pharmaceutical portfolios in the industry: multi-brand governance, regulatory-ready content systems, design system architecture, and AI integration in HCP and patient touchpoints.
+Currently leading senior consulting work at Publicis CoLab, on the Pfizer portfolio.
+The day-to-day is strategic experience design across one of the most complex pharmaceutical accounts in the industry: multi-brand governance, regulatory-ready content systems, design system architecture, and AI integration in HCP and patient touchpoints.
+Available for select leadership, advisory, and on-call engagements outside that.

-Before Razorfish, I led senior UX engagements across regulated industries: pharmaceutical, financial services, enterprise technology, and patient experience initiatives spanning oncology, cardiovascular, neurological, immunology, and rare disease.
+Before this engagement, I led senior UX engagements across regulated industries: pharmaceutical, financial services, enterprise technology, and patient experience initiatives spanning oncology, cardiovascular, neurological, immunology, and rare disease.

-I taught at NYSCPS: design fundamentals, Adobe Photoshop, and Adobe InDesign.
+I taught at NYU: design fundamentals, Adobe Photoshop, and Adobe InDesign.
 My BFA is from Pratt Institute in Communications Design and Advertising/Marketing.
+Most recently, I completed the Rutgers AI Automation cohort.

 Recognition